partiql/partiql-lang-kotlin/docs/dev/README-AST-INTRO.md

 ## It *is* Actually a Tree

 Language implementations often use the term "Abstract Syntax Tree" to refer to a data structure that is actually a graph.
-Our implementation for \SqlName's AST is a tree and *not* a graph.
+Our implementation for PartiQL's AST is a tree and *not* a graph.
 It contains no cycles and each node can only reference its children.

 ##  It's Immutable